-We get a lot of enquiries from pensioners who want to take out a mortgage to access funds in later life, many of whom have been turned down by lenders that don’t cater for borrowers at, or nearing, retirement age.
+We get a lot of enquiries from pensioners who want to take out a mortgage to access funds in later life, many of whom have been turned down by lenders that don’t cater for homeowners at, or nearing, retirement age.

 In this article we’ll look at just one of the mortgage products available for pensioners: lifetime mortgages.

 A lifetime pensioner mortgage is a form of equity release, which is the act of ‘unlocking’ some of the capital tied up in a property.
-Lifetime mortgages for pensioners take the form of a loan secured on your home or primary residence, and the equity released is made available to you as a tax free cash sum.
+Lifetime mortgages for pensioners take the form of a loan secured on your home or primary residence, and the equity released is made available to you as a tax-free cash sum.

 Is a lifetime pensioner mortgage the same as equity release?

 Lifetime pensioner mortgages are a type of equity release, However, unlike other forms of equity release arrangements, you retain 100% ownership of your property after you take out the loan.